phobozad/twitch-airtable-chatwatch/README.md

 Each user that enters this command will be added to an AirTable that can be used to provide auto-completion of Twitch usernames.

+Data will be batched up and pushed into AirTable on a configurable interval (default: 5 seconds).
+If there is more than one player that entered `!play` during the interval, the data will be inserted as a single row with multiple comma-separated usernames.

 ## Installation
 ### Windows
 **Download & double-click to run the pre-compiled version that comes with NodeJS bundled in or run from source using below steps:**